Ritikakumari1234/PrecisionRobotControl-Verilog/README.md

 No obstacle: Robot should move forward.
 Close obstacle: Robot should stop.
 Mid-distance obstacle: Robot should turn.
-Explanation to Interviewer: "The testbench simulates real-world scenarios where obstacles appear at different distances.
+"The testbench simulates real-world scenarios where obstacles appear at different distances.
 By controlling the echo signal in the testbench, I validate that the FSM correctly transitions between different states like MOVE_FORWARD, TURN_LEFT, and STOP."

 ###### Example Waveform
 Here’s an example waveform that shows the behavior of the robot control system: